rmwalls/Trivia-Game/README.md

-# Trivia-Game
+# WebDev Trivia Game
-Javascript and Jquery Trivia Game
+Made with Javascript and Jquery

-More info to come
+Play!
 https://rmwalls.github.io/Trivia-Game/

+After you click Start, you'll have 10 seconds to answer each question.
+No time to Google!